oremanj/stackscope/docs/source/customizing.rst

     @unwrap_context.register(greenback.async_context)
     def unwrap_greenback_async_context(manager: Any) -> Any:
         return manager._cm

+:func:`unwrap_context_generator` is a specialization of :func:`unwrap_context` for generator-based context managers (`@contextmanager <contextlib.contextmanager>` and `@asynccontextmanager <contextlib.asynccontextmanager>`).
+It works exactly like :func:`unwrap_context` except that it takes as its first argument the generator's `Stack` rather than the context manager object.
+Like :func:`elaborate_frame`, :func:`unwrap_context_generator` is dispatched based on the code object identity of the function that implements the context manager, so you can unwrap different generator-based context managers in different ways even though their context manager objects all have the same type.

 :func:`elaborate_context` is called once for each context manager before trying to unwrap it, and again after each successful